usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-2.rst

    :alt: Screenshot of a missing type error in Plugin Task registration.
    :width: 900px
    :figclass: big-image border-image clickable-image

+   The output type was detected as np_ndarray, but our type is called NumpyArray.
+Click the output to fix this.

 This is because we called our custom type ``NumpyArray``, not ``np_ndarray``.